watermelonexpress/onesie/doc/how_to_guides/usage.md

 ```

 !!!
 Note
-    Manual tasks must be run individually with the `onesie:run` rake task.
-Running `onesie:describe` will helpfully generate the command needed to run each file as part of its listing of unprocessed tasks.
+    Manual Tasks must be run individually with the `onesie:run` Rake Task.
+Running `onesie:describe` will helpfully generate the command needed to run each file as part of its listing of unprocessed Tasks.

 ### Examples